“Rock 'n' roll spirit amongst the antiques at this iconic hotel in boho-glam Notting Hill”

 - Snack menu

-The 21 rooms are all different, with a mix of Chinese antiques, Persian rugs, elegant swathes of curtain and retro button-back leather chairs.
-There are delicious Green & Spring spa products and Nespresso machines, plus lovely artisan chocolates from a French chocolatier at turndown.
+The 19 rooms are all different, with a mix of delicate antiques, elegant swathes of curtain and retro button-back chairs.
+There are delicious Green & Spring spa products and Nespresso machines, plus lovely Alexeeva & Jones artisan chocolates at turndown.

-Good rooms are the smallest (apart from the Singles), but they still have a feeling of space compared to other city hotels, and amazing wall-to-wall murals.
-Larger rooms (Better, Great etc) have gilded mirrors and roll-top Victorian baths with heavy gold taps; several face onto Stanley Gardens.
+Cosy rooms are the smallest, but they still have a feeling of space compared to other city hotels, and amazing wall-to-wall murals.
+Larger rooms (Comfy Double, Jolly Good etc) have gilded mirrors and roll-top Victorian baths with heavy gold taps; several face onto Stanley Gardens.

-Our room (13, an Exceptional) had a vast four-poster bed originally from Hampton Court Palace, which was so high it had steps up to it.
+Our room (a Signature) had a vast four-poster bed originally from Hampton Court Palace, which was so high it had steps up to it.
 There were 3 easy chairs and a sofa (we spent a lot of time sitting, bliss when you normally have small children in tow), and our bathroom was like a Tardis, with thick robes and hidden cupboards.
-Room 16 (another Exceptional, of Kate & Johnny fame) has an incredible round bed, romantically wrapped in gauze curtains.
+Another Signature Room has an incredible round bed, romantically wrapped in gauze curtains.

 - Air conditioning